-ABOUT AMERICAN TRUFFLE COMPANY
+ABOUT AMERICAN TRUFFLE COMPANY®

-Robert brings his technical training (Stanford University: B.S. in Electrical Engineering and minor in Biology, M.S. in Electrical Engineering and qualified for Ph.D. program) to continually push the scientific envelope in truffle cultivation.
+Robert brings his technical training (Stanford University: B.S. in Electrical Engineering and minor in Biology, M.S. in Electrical Engineering and qualified for the Ph.D. program) to continually push the scientific envelope in truffle cultivation.
 He also uses his experience and knowledge in technology and engineering to help ATC client-partners design and implement electronic monitoring systems, moisture-sensing irrigation systems, drainage system and environmental monitoring systems – all central to the collection of data and fine-tuning of truffle cultivation methodology.

-There are few other people worldwide who can claim to have such a diverse and informed understanding of the truffle fungus as Dr. Thomas.
+There are few other people worldwide who can claim to have such a diverse and informed understanding of the truffle fungus as Prof. Thomas.
 The majority of this research is kept out of the public domain and used solely to help client-partner truffle farmers, but choice findings have been offered at numerous international conferences, and papers are currently being prepared for publication that challenge and aid our understanding of the relationship between truffles and their symbionts.